ARGUS PAUL

 It was pancreatic cancer.
 Growing undiagnosed it had already entered Stage 4 and was considered extremely aggressive.
 With a heavy heart, I quit my job in Seoul and 36 hours later found myself on a flight bound home to America.

-I was shocked and confused to see him in this unexpected weakened state.
+I was shocked and confused to see my father at the hospital in this unexpected weakened state.
 Trying to make sense of the situation, I immediately began making a record.
 The need to preserve his remaining life was overwhelming and became my way of resisting the inevitable.
 Each click felt like I could stop time, no matter how painful, if only for a moment.
-As he recounted his memories and regrets, it also granted me a deepened emotional space to bond with my father.
-Similarly, photography helped me see the day to day struggles of my mother.
-Her anguish equaled his own, their hearts and minds tied together.
+As Dad recounted his memories and regrets, it also granted me a deepened emotional space to bond both with him and my mother.
+Their hearts were tied together, always and forever.
 After his passing, a sense of hopelessness took hold of her, making it difficult to speak her feelings.
 Seeking a way to facilitate delicate but necessary conversations, I showed her my images and listened to her thoughts.
 Writing them down as we looked over the photographs started a journey of reflection for both of us.

 The resulting document is one of vision and voice.
 Bound together through a personal process of grief, I hope they’ve created an emotional map, one that reveals our connectedness to each other while also furthering an understanding for all those navigating the loss of a loved one.